Stock market today: Wall Street ticks higher to trim its losses for the week

-NEW YORK (AP) — U.S. stocks are rising Thursday to trim their losses for the week.
+NEW YORK (AP) — With a meeting by the Federal Reserve out of the way, U.S. stocks are ticking higher Thursday as Wall Street waits for reports on profit at one of its most influential stocks and on the health of the country's job market.

-The S&P 500 was 0.5% higher in early trading, a day after swinging sharply when the Federal Reserve said it's likely delaying cuts to interest rates but not planning to hike them.
-The Dow Jones Industrial Average was up 146 points, or 0.4%, as of 9:35 a.m.
+The S&P 500 was up 0.4% in midday trading, a day after swinging sharply when the Federal Reserve said it's likely delaying cuts to interest rates but not planning to hike them.
+The Dow Jones Industrial Average was up 175 points, or 0.5%, as of 11:30 a.m.
 Eastern time, and the Nasdaq composite was 0.7% higher.

+The bond market was also relatively quiet ahead of Friday's report from the U.S. government on how many jobs employers added last month.
+It's one of the most highly anticipated economic reports each month, and economists expect it to show a slowdown in hiring.

+Apple, meanwhile, will say how much it earned at the start of 2024 after trading ends Thursday.
+It's the latest to report among the group of stocks known as the “Magnificent Seven,” which drove the majority of the market's gains last year.
+Apple stock gained 1.4%.

-Strong earnings reports from several big companies helped drive the market.
-Qualcomm rose 8.4% after topping forecasts for profit and revenue in the latest quarter.
+Earnings reports from other companies were helping to drive the market.
+Qualcomm rose 9.9% after topping forecasts for profit and revenue in the latest quarter.
 The tech company also gave forecasted ranges for upcoming revenue and profit whose midpoints topped analysts’ expectations.

+Carvana revved 36.1% higher after the used-car seller reported much better results for the latest quarter than analysts expected, boosted by better-than-forecast sales.

-DoorDash sank 12.5% after reporting a worse loss than expected.
-The company, which has been spending more on personnel and research and development, also gave a forecasted range for underlying earnings in the current quarter whose midpoint fell short of analysts’ expectations.
+DoorDash sank 13.5% after reporting a worse loss than expected.
+The company, which has been spending more on personnel and research and development, also gave a forecasted range for underlying earning trends in the current quarter whose midpoint fell short of analysts' expectations.

+Peloton Interactive swung from an early gain to a loss of 13.2% after it said it would cut roughly 400 jobs as part of a program to save $200 million in costs annually.
+It also said its CEO, Barry McCarthy, is stepping down.
+The company's stock had fallen to a record low last week.

+Linde was one of the heaviest weights on the S&P 500, sinking 6.3%, despite reporting stronger results for the latest quarter than expected.
+Revenue for the industrial gases and engineering company fell short of Wall Street’s expectations, as did the midpoint of its forecasted range for earnings in the current quarter.

-In the bond market, which has been helping to dictate much of the stock market’s movements recently, yields were mixed following some economic reports.
+In the bond market, which has been helping to dictate much of the stock market’s movements recently, yields were easing following some economic reports.

 One showed that fewer U.S. workers applied for unemployment benefits last week than economists expected.
 It's the latest signal that the job market remains solid despite high interest rates.